Edifixio-Docs/deNote-docs/sticky-side-menu.md

 All sticky properties are not necessary displayed on the board.
 To see those extra properties, you must open the detail popup by clicking on *Details*.

 ## ![lock](./assets/images/sticky-side-menu\lock.png) ![unlock](./assets/images/sticky-side-menu\unlock.png) Lock / unlock (Project administrator only)

-This action is accessible only for project’s administrators.
+    Only project’s administrators can do it

 This will allow them to lock a sticky on the board by clicking on the lock button.
 A locked sticky can’t be updated or moved.
 You can re-enable move and update by unlocking it.

 ## ![edit](./assets/images/sticky-side-menu\edit.png) Update